 The easiest way to get to the Finger Lakes is to take a road trip from New York or nearby cities.

 If you’re coming from farther away, you can fly into Rochester or Syracuse airports in Upstate New York.
 You’ll then need to rent a car to drive over to the Finger Lakes.

 Another option is to take a bus or a train.
 Whatever way to choose to get to the Finger Lakes, keep in mind that the region is best explored by car.

 The best of the Finger Lakes attractions can be spread out among the many cities that make up the region, so having a car is ideal for making the most of your trip.

 How Many Days Should You Spend in the Finger Lakes?

 You should spend at least three days in Finger Lakes to really enjoy everything the region has to offer.

-The Finger Lakes is made up of several historic towns, parks, and lakes, each offering their own sights and attractions.
+The Finger Lakes comprises several historic towns, parks, and lakes, each offering its own sights and attractions.
 If you have the time, you could fill an entire week with Finger Lakes activities.